tile38/msgkit/README.md

 )

 func main() {
-	// Initialize a msgkit server
+	// Initialize a msgkit handler
-	s := msgkit.New("/ws")
+	var h msgkit.Handler

-	// Bind a response handler to any JSON message that contains a "type" of "ID" s.Handle("ID", func(c *msgkit.Context) {
+	// Bind a response handler to any JSON message with the "type" of "Echo" h.Handle("Echo", func(id, msg string) {
-		c.Conn.Send(c.ConnID)
+		h.Send(id, msg)
 	})

+	// Bind the handler to url path "/ws" http.Handle("/ws", &h)

-	// Listen for requests on port 8000 log.Println(s.Listen(":8000"))
+	// start serving on port 8000
+	srv := &http.Server{Addr: ":8000"}
+	log.Fatal(srv.ListenAndServe())
 }
 ```

 ## The Idea

 The msgkit payload is a JSON payload containing AT LEAST a message type.
+Any
-Any websocket message with a "type" field will be passed to its respective handler defined in your go code.
-You can choose to nest payloads within another field in your JSON message or pass fields at the parent level.
+websocket message with a "type" field will be passed to its respective handler
+defined in your go code.
+You can choose to nest payloads within another field
+in your JSON message or pass fields at the parent level.

 Note: The "type" should indicate both your method AND resource if applicable.